NC Women of the ELCA Ministries

 One of our most powerful ministries is PRAYER.
 Every Monday a prayer list is emailed to our faithful women.
 At noon they stop and pray for those listed.

 Use the contact form below to send us your prayer request.
 If your need is immediate and you are on Facebook, go to our group, NC Women of the ELCA, and state your request or contact our President.
-See the Contact box below.
+See the Contact page.

 Christine Bohr Anderson Seminary Scholarship